 Alder

-Alder is a favored option for guitar bodies because of its lightweight and balanced tone.
-These two traits are great for Explorer-type guitars, as you get not only enhanced tone but also a lighter and more comfortable instrument.
+Alder is a favored option for guitar bodies because of its light weight and balanced tone.
+These two traits are great for Explorer-type guitars, as you not only get enhanced tone, but a lighter and more comfortable instrument.

 Basswood

 Basswood is commonly used for cheaper instruments, but this tonewood also offers some advantages.
-It is sought after not only for its lower cost but also for producing a warm tone and with nice mids.
+It is sought after not only for its lower cost, but for producing a warm tone with nice mids.

 Poplar

 Poplar is a common choice as it helps keep the price of guitars a bit lower.
-Although is not a bad choice, it does not excel in the sustain department and is mostly a choice for beginner or budget instruments.
+Although it isn’t a bad choice, it doesn’t excel in the sustain department and is mostly used for beginner or budget instruments.

 Because Explorer-type guitars are often sought after for metal, many models come with active pickups.
 These provide a higher output that can also lead to a more aggressive tone.

 On the other hand, Passive Pickups work without any outside power source and tend to be more versatile.
-The popularity of active pickups comes because they can provide higher gain tones, hence the preference of many metal and hard rock guitarists
+Active pickups are popular because they can provide higher gain tones, hence the preference by many metal and hard rock guitarists.

 Explorer-type guitars continue to be popular today, despite being released over 60 years ago and enduring low sales at the start.
 They are commonly used for hard rock and metal, as they offer an aggressive humbucker tone and a unique and angular visual.

-There are plenty of models out there, and they vary from more traditional to modern ones for contemporary players.
-It is important that you do your research and try at least a couple of Explorer guitar before picking one.
+There are plenty of models out there, ranging from more traditional to modern options for contemporary players.
+It’s important that you do your research and try at least a couple of Explorer guitar before picking one.

 To recap our choices, The Schecter Cesar Soto E-1 Signature is our Top Pick.
 Built under Ministry’s guitarist’s specifications, it comes with a mahogany body and aggressive tone thanks to its single humbucker pickup on the bridge.